rlazarus/impbot/docs/scripting.md

-This is intended as a guide for anyone interested in adding custom functionality to Impbot by writing a little Python.
-It introduces the major abstractions of the framework and walks you through how to use them.
+This is a guide to adding custom functionality to Impbot by writing a little Python.
+It introduces the frameworks' major abstractions and walks you through how to use them.

 A primary goal of Impbot is that it should be quick and easy to add modular features to your own bot, using minimal boilerplate and without needing to dig into the core workings of the bot.